Ptunda/financial-tracker/README.md

-# Project Title
+# Financial Tracker App

-## Description of the Project
+## Description

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+The Financial Tracker project is a Java application designed to help users track their financial transactions.
+It allows users to record deposits, payments, and view their transaction history.
+The application provides functionalities to add deposits, make payments, view ledger details, and generate reports based on date ranges or vendors.

 ![Class Diagram](path/to/your/class_diagram.png)